josephrexme/josephrex.me/content/post/2017-11-15-building-intelligent-chatbots.md

 and the capabilities go beyond what's conveyed in the figure.
 Different instances of Sia currently runs on 4 slack teams.
 The goal is to have a single instance be omnipresent in various channels of the internet including Slack, Twitter, Facebook, and anywhere at all.

 It doesn't end there.
 While it has been easier to implement [backpropagation][6] and [LSTM][7] for machines to learn games and play better than human, language is rather complex.
-Even we humans haven't decided on what's right or wrong so how do we build machines that can indepently think and be conscious with a proper sense of rights and wrongs?
+Even we humans haven't decided on what's right or wrong in our society - It's a foggy area, so how do we build machines that can independently think and be conscious with a proper sense of rights and wrongs?
 Hopefully we'd get there soon and I'll keeping exploring possibilities with Sia till I can reproduce a world of blade runner with her.

 [1]: https://en.wikipedia.org/wiki/Natural_language_processing
 [2]: https://www.rivescript.com